 Living in the farm country of western NYS on a few nice acres made it seem like a no-brainer to have a garden.
 This was not a totally new thing to me, as I grew up in New England and the family garden was always a part of life.
 So like anyone should, I started reading and researching everything I could on both old and new ways of thinking on the organic garden.
 When I felt that I was confident enough in what I was doing, I sat down to draw up a garden plan.

-Learn how David got started with 20 raised beds on page 2.
+Next, how David got started with 20 raised beds.

 Actually, I may have been over-confident!
 I wasn’t going to be happy with a 10′ by something patch.
 No, I had to find a local farmer willing to turn some land over for me, not a lot, but it had never been opened and it was hard to dig.
 Then I found a sawmill to have the lumber cut to make 20 raised beds.

 Next came the purchase of a 20×12 hoop house, 26 yards of fine screened rich topsoil, along with all the other amendments.
 Now at this point, one may think “Ok not bad.
 Build the beds, set up the hoop house and get some stuff growing”.